SuperDiodo/ur_ros_rtde/ur_ros_rtde_tutorials/README.md

 #### Visualize the robot in RViz

 *RobotStateReceiver* does not require any URDF of the robot, but URDF files are required to visualize the robot in tools like RViz.
-If a ROS2 description package of a UR robot is already available skip to step 2 and use the that package instead of `simple_ur10e_description`.
+If a ROS2 description package of a UR robot is already available, skip to step 2 and use that package instead of `simple_ur10e_description`.

 1. In `simple_ur10e_description` generate UR10e URDF file from xacro files.
     ```bash